nerf-course/nerf-course.github.io/index.md

 ### [OccNets](https://avg.is.tuebingen.mpg.de/publications/occupancy-networks) @ CVPR 2019 – [arXiv](https://arxiv.org/abs/1812.03828)
 ![](https://dellaert.github.io/images/NeRF/ON-teaser.png)
+*An occupancy function can be modelled as the decision boundary for classifying inside and outside points.*

 The goal here is to learn a non-linear function to map a 3D point into a continuous function which models the inside, surface, and outside of an object.
 Occnets trains an MLP to classify the points into inside, outside.
 The MLP has 5 residual blocks.
 The learnt decision boundary function can then be turned into a mesh using their introduced MISE method and a hyperparameter which thresholds the surface.
 MISE basically first hierarchically zooms in to the surface by gridding.
 Then runs a marching cube and refines it using first and second order gradients.